dipendra-mule/conducky/website/docs/user-guide/troubleshooting.md

    - Navigate to an event (e.g., `/events/your-event/dashboard`) to see event-specific navigation
    - Use the event switcher dropdown to select an event

-3. **SuperAdmin vs Event roles**: SuperAdmins need explicit event roles to see event navigation
+3. **System Admin vs Event roles**: System Admins need explicit event roles to see event navigation
-   - SuperAdmin system access is separate from event access
+   - System Admin system access is separate from event access
    - Ask an event admin to add you to specific events

 ### Event Switcher Not Showing